 Examination Committee Composition

 - The chair is a member of the Neuroscience and Mental Health Institute graduate committee who is not the supervisor and is appointed by the NMHI administrator.
-If approved by the NMHI, the chair may also act as an examiner.

 - The student’s supervisory committee.